ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 To show how the continuous deployment flow works, let's make a change to the database schema.

-Open the `kustomize/schema.yaml` file and add the a column to the `users` table in the `AtlasSchema` manifest:
+Open the `kustomize/schema.yaml` file and add a column to the `users` table in the `AtlasSchema` manifest:

 ```yaml
 apiVersion: db.atlasgo.io/v1alpha1